ZosBHAI/tech_notes/technical_notes/Coursera_Notes_Data_Modelling_PowerBI.md

 - **Note:** When refreshed, data is compressed and optimized and then stored to disk by the VertiPaq storage engine.
 When loaded from disk into memory, it's possible to see 10-times compression.
 So, it's reasonable to expect that 10 GB of source data can compress to about 1 GB in size.

 #### **DirectQuery Mode**
 - Data remains in the source system (e.g., SQL Server).
+Fires Federated query at the source.
 - Power BI sends live SQL queries to retrieve results.
 - Supports real-time data, but depends on source performance.
 - You can monitor and optimize queries using SQL Profiler.